David Korins: Personal life

 Korins was raised in Mansfield, Massachusetts and graduated from University of Massachusetts Amherst.
 Korins has two children with Carolyn Cantor.
 Korins and Cantor divorced in 2018.

 Awards and nominations

-Korins has been awarded an Emmy Award, Lortel Award, an Obie Award for Sustained Excellence in Design, two Drama Desk Awards, three Henry Hewes Design Awards, and three Tony Award nominations for Best Scenic Design in a Musical.
+Korins has been awarded an Emmy Award, Lortel Award, an Obie Award for Sustained Excellence in Design, two Drama Desk Awards, three Henry Hewes Design Awards, and four Tony Award nominations for scenic design.